Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Topsail Island

-Pier and surf anglers are reeling in big bluefish on got-cha plugs.
-Near the pier sea mullet are also being reeled in using shrimp bait.
-In the waterways and creeks reports of speckled trout, red drum, black drum, and speckled trout are being caught using plastic lures and beer lures.
-Offshore, bonitos, sea bass, and albocores are appearing.
-The sea bass are biting mostly on squid.
-Still out in the gulf, wahoo are being caught using live bait.
+Pier and surf anglers are reeling in black drum, sea mullet, red drum, and some very large bluefish using shrimp and mullet bait.
+Inshore reports of speckled trout, red drum, black drum, and flounder are being caught using plastic lures and beer lures.
+Offshore, bonito, sea bass, and albocores are appearing while out, all biting on ballyhoos and artificial bait.
 Contact: East Coast Discount Tackle 910-328-1887, www.eastcoastsports.com.

 Wilmington/ Wrightsville Beach